What is a Trading Strategy?

 - Market trends and patterns – These can develop over a span of a few days and while studying these closely, you will notice certain patterns of upward and downward curves.
 Find the trend your asset is taking on and ride the wave

 - Manage your risk – Extremely important for every trader to master: “Minimize risk and Maximize returns”.
-Make use of entry orders and stop losses as they are available to you on the platform, this way you will not exceed the available capital in your trading account.
+Make use of entry orders and stop losses as they are available to you on the trading platform, this way you will not exceed the available capital in your trading account.

 - Use the technical analysis – Evaluating and studying the stock can be done by using previous prices and patterns of the stock to predict what will happen in the near future of that instrument